lnfernux/lnfernux.github.io/_posts/2024-08-19-SecurityMonitoringAntipatterns.md

 # Introduction to antipatterns

 Now, even if you have never heard of antipatterns as a concept, I can almost guarantee you've heard of some - if you are a reader here you will have seen me mention multiple.
+I recently attended the SEC530 course from SANS and I saw a lot of examples of antipatterns although they were not called that.
+So this jogged the idea in my mind to explore the topic a bit further - no matter if it's defined as antipatterns, or just as examples of bad practice.
+One of the most important things we can do is to learn from common mistakes!

 The idea for this post is pretty simple - Mark Simos and friends over at Microsoft have created the Microsoft Cybersecurity Reference Architecture or MCRA for short.
 Here we can find a lot of good examples of antipatterns, which I'm going to *borrow/steal*.
 To be more specific, I'm going to take one of their slides on antipatterns in security monitoring and deconstruct it, to see if it makes sense.